rust-stuco/lectures/week2/slides.md

 ---

-# Mutable References are Exclusive
+# Constraint: Mutable References are Exclusive

 * Most languages will let you mutate anything, whenever you want
 * If data can be written to from multiple places, the value can become unpredictable